Post Summary: The Best Weekend Getaways From Seattle, Washington And Exactly What To Do There

 If you live in the Pacific Northwest, congratulations!
 You already reside in the greatest place on earth.
 (OKAY we know we’re biased, but still!)

-From temperate rainforests, rolling hills, wineries, and seriously epic waterfalls, there is so much to see and do here, especially if you live near Seattle, Washington.
+From temperate rainforests, rolling hills, wineries, and seriously epic Washington waterfalls, there are so many incredible things to do in the PNW, especially if you live near Seattle, Washington.
 Even better, many of these amazing things to do in the Pacific Northwest can actually be experienced in just one short weekend trip!

 If you’re looking to take advantage of the weekend and head out on an adventure, this is the blog post for you.
 We’ve compiled the complete list of the best weekend getaways from Seattle, with options from the most adventurous trip to the Olympic Peninsula to a relaxing spa weekend in Snoqualmie.